Extermination Services in Kenya: Effective Pest Control

 Protecting Pets and Vulnerable Family Members

-Pets and people who are young or old are more at risk from chemicals.
-We suggest keeping them away from the treated area until it's safe.
-This might mean moving them to another part of the house or finding someone else to care for them outside.
+Pets and people who are young or old are more at risk from chemicals, so keeping them away from the area until safety clears is pivotal.

 Ventilation and Re-entry Protocols